KarmaEssence/DVFS_Research/README.md

 ### B) Test 2 : Single

-Allows to shows all algorithms already implemented in action.
+Allows to show all algorithms already implemented in action.
-To use this test, you need to uncomment the function `si.launch()` in `launcher.py`, after that, you can go to `single.py` to uncomment the actual function to use it, moreover you can add or remove your own test in this file.
+To use this test, you need to uncomment the function `si.launch()` in `launcher.py`, after that, you can go to `single.py` to uncomment the actual function to use, moreover you can add or remove your own test in this file.

 <br>